iov-one/weave/docs/tutorial/handler.rst

 Check vs Deliver
 ----------------

-If you look at the definiton of a *Handler*, you will see it is responsible for *Check* and *Deliver*.
+If you look at the definition of a *Handler*, you will see it is responsible for *Check* and *Deliver*.
 These are similar logic, but there is an important distinction. *Check* is performed when a client proposes the transaction to the mempool, before it is added to a block.
 It is meant as a quick filter to weed out garbage transactions before writing them to the blockchain.
-The state it provides is a scratch buffer around the last committed state and will be discarded next block, so any writes here are never writen to disk.
+The state it provides is a scratch buffer around the last committed state and will be discarded next block, so any writes here are never written to disk.

-*Deliver* is performed after the transaction was writen to the block.
+*Deliver* is performed after the transaction was written to the block.
 Upon consensus, every node will process the block by calling *BeginBlock*, *Deliver* for every transaction in the block, and finally *EndBlock* and *Commit*. *Deliver* will be called in